ugol/pomodoro/README.txt

 --------------

-1) Remove Code signing identity if present.
+1) Remove Code signing identity if present (should not, but sometimes I push it back)

 XCode 4:
 2) Just click build